harryheros/harrywrt/README.md

 ---

-## Advanced Networking Support
+## Extended Networking Capabilities

-HarryWrt includes additional networking capabilities that make it easier to deploy advanced routing or proxy solutions when needed.

-The firmware already contains commonly required components such as:

-- runtime support for xray-core and sing-box
+HarryWrt includes a number of components commonly required for advanced networking use cases.

+Examples include:

+- modern firewall and packet filtering components
-- v2ray-geoip and v2ray-geosite data
+- tun and related kernel support
-- required kernel modules such as tun, tproxy, and nftables
-- commonly required runtime libraries
+- common runtime libraries used by additional networking software
+- optional geodata packages for software that requires them

+This makes the firmware easier to extend for routing, tunneling, filtering, or other advanced network application scenarios.

-Users may install additional networking applications such as Passwall2, OpenClash, or other proxy clients after adding the appropriate package feeds.
+Users may install additional applications after adding the appropriate package feeds.

 ---